Conte-Ecology/basinCharacteristics/impoundedArea/README.md

 ## Output Rasters

-In total four rasters in total are produced.
+In total four rasters are produced.
 A cell value of 1 indicates a waterbody and 0 indicates not.
 These rasters are meant to be run through the `zonalStatistics` process in the parent `basinCharacteristics` folder.

 #### Open Water On Stream Network
 Raster name: openOnNet <br>